Dramir99/Clash-Of-Clans-API/README.md

 ```

-# Running the JavaFX Application
+# Running the Application
 1. Main Menu
 <img src="https://github.com/Dramir99/Clash-Of-Clans-API/blob/main/clash_of_clans_example_images/Main_Menu.jpg" alt="Main Menu"/>

-- type in th search bar to search for a clan in the API
+- type in the search bar to search for a clan in the API
 - all names of a Clan must have 3 or more letters

 2. Populate the Database